syncfusion-content/maui-docs/MAUI/Barcode-Generator/migration.md

 <td>It is used to configure the DataMatrix barcode.</td></tr>
 </table>

-The below code example, explains how to intialize symbology and customize symbology settings in Xamarin SfBarcode and .Net MAUI SfBarcodeGenerator.
+The below code example, explains how to initialize symbology and customize symbology settings in Xamarin SfBarcode and .NET MAUI SfBarcodeGenerator.

 <table>
 <tr>